-Area for Development Owner Progress To update management training and development plans.
-Induction for both staff and newly elected Members were reviewed and updated to reflect the Council's new ways of working.
-The associated elearning modules are now in place to support the process.
+Area for Development Owner Progress development plans. updated to reflect the Council's new ways of working.
+The associated e-learning modules are now in place to support the process.
 An organisational training and development plan has been produced collated using input from the service planning process and appraisals.
 To ensure that annual appraisals and reviews are completed by managers and effective monitoring of the process.
 To monitor and act on compliance against review and update of service plan options and individual appraisals through the quarterly Performance Management Dashboard.
 Director of Policy & Transformation Completed.
 A new online system for 'My Conversations' to schedule appraisal meetings, time to reflect and plan, with appraisal toolkits have been created to support managers when completing appraisals.
 Progress is being monitored for completion.
 The e-learning system now includes appraisal functionality to allow full reporting and dashboard capability for managers to monitor progress within their teams/services.
 To review the Comprehensive Equality Policy Director of Policy & Transformation Completed.
 A new Equality, Diversity & Inclusion Policy was approved by Cabinet in March 2023.
 To monitor delivery of separate detailed action plan for Ofsted improvements and governance arrangements.
 Director of Children's Services In Sept 2019, an Ofsted report identified several weaknesses within Children's Social Care and graded St Helens inadequate with two of the four judgements.
 This resulted in a Children's Improvement Board (CIB) and Plan.
 The CIB is led by representatives of the Department for Education, Intervention Unit and independently chaired by a representative of the Department for Education.
 CIB has overseen progress in children's services against six priority areas in a new improvement plan agreed by the CIB.
 A significant increase in funding was included in the Children and Young People's Services base budget for the financial year 2022/23 in recognition of the investment required to achieve the necessary service improvements.
-Since the inspection, the Council has had focussed visits from Ofsted which have provided some
+Since the inspection, the Council has had focussed visits from Ofsted which have provided some assurance of improvements made and highlighted areas for

-Area for Development Owner Progress assurance of improvements made and highlighted areas for further development as outlined in the Council's own self-evaluation.
+Area for Development Owner Progress further development as outlined in the Council's own self-evaluation.